afterpay/sdk-ios/README.md

 ### More Info Options
 Setting `moreInfoOptions` is optional and of type `AfterpayMoreInfoOptions`.
 This struct has two constructors.
-The first takes a single parameter:
+The first takes a two parameters:
-- `modalId`: a `string` that is the filename of a modal hosted on Afterpay static.
+- `modalId`: an optional `string` that is the filename of a modal hosted on Afterpay static.
+If not set, the default modal for the locale will be used.
+- `modalLinkStyle`: an optional value of type `ModalLinkStyle`.
+See [Modal Link Style Options](#modal-link-style-options) for more details.

 The second takes two parameters:
 - `modalTheme`: an enum of type `AfterpayModalTheme` with the following options: `mint` (default) and `white`.
-- `isCbtEnabled`: a `boolean` to indicate if the modal should show the Cross Border Trade details in the modal
+- `isCbtEnabled`: an optional `boolean` to indicate if the modal should show the Cross Border Trade details in the modal.
+Defaults to `false`
+- `modalLinkStyle`: an optional value of type `ModalLinkStyle`.
+See [Modal Link Style Options](#modal-link-style-options) for more details.

 **Note**
 Not all combinations of Locales and CBT are available.